-2. Cover with a dish towel and let rise for about an hour.
+2. Transfer to a lightly greased large bowl.
+Cover with a dish towel and let rise until double, about 1 hour.

 3. Shape it into a loaf by stretching the dough from the top center of the dough ball over the edges, and then underneath.
 It should look and feel like you are holding the loaf with two hands and are pulling the dough inside out with your thumbs.
-Give several of those pulls with your thumbs until the dough starts looking textured.
+Give several of those pulls with your thumbs until you have a nice looking little loaf.

 4. Dust a pizza peel or wooden cutting board with cornmeal.
 Put the loaf on the prepared board and let it rise for another 40 minutes.